[Updated post from March 25, 2021]

 For example, if a customer’s order hasn’t arrived by the promised delivery date, they’ll want to contact your customer support team as quickly as possible.
 Adding a live chat function to your website allows customers to register problems quickly with a customer service representative for speedy resolutions.

-Issues such as late delivery are major faux pas in e-commerce that relies on seamless communication to resolve.
+Issues such as late or missed delivery are major faux pas in e-commerce that relies on seamless communication to resolve.
 But if you’re able to address these problems effectively, this will go a long way to reducing customer churn rate.

 There’s little point in tracking your customer churn rate if aren’t making the effort to find out why churn is happening.
 The key to reducing customer churn is understanding what points of friction are occurring in the customer journey -and this comes from asking your customers.